Linszuchi047/Discussion-on-Lathe-and-Welding-Scheduling-in-Factory/README.md

 | 6 | iron frame-back | 524 | 2 | 1 | 12 |

 - Use genetic algorithms to solve welding scheduling problems
+- 🎲It is an advanced adaptation based on the coding method learned in the genetic algorithm course.
+[Genetic Algorithm and Applications in Management Science](https://timetable.nycu.edu.tw/?r=main/crsoutline&Acy=111&Sem=2&CrsNo=517408&lang=zh-tw).So it is not original!

 - **Initial chromosomes**